 Tip #4: Go Ergonomic With Your Office Equipment

 For people who spend a lot of time at their desk, having an ergonomically designed workspace is essential to one’s good health.
 From back pain to carpal tunnel, sitting the wrong way or not using wrist pads when typing can have serious health consequences in the long run.
-Many at-home professionals have found that switching to a standing desk has many benefits, such as increasing productivity and improving one’s posture.
+Many at-home professionals have found that switching to a standing desk has many benefits, such as increasing productivity and improving one’s posture (check out these affordable standing desks from Deskmate).
 Even if you don’t want to make the move to a standing desk, you can always invest in a more ergonomic office chair and set up multiple monitors that connect to your computer, which can reduce eye strain and create a better workflow.